rhayes777/PyAutoFit/README.md

     return af.Pipeline(pipeline_name, phase1, phase2, phase3)
 ```

+## Features

+**PyAutoFit's** advanced modeling features include:

+- **Model Mapping** - Interface with Python classes to define a model and map non-linear optimizer samples to a model parameterization.
+- **Non-linear Optimizers** - Fit models to data by combining a variety of non-linear search techniques (e.g. nested sampling, MCMC).
+- **Pipelines** - Write transdimensional analysis pipelines to fit complex models to large data-sets in a fully automated way.

+**PyAutoFit** allows transdimensional model fitting pipelines to be built for general modeling problems.

 ## Status

 **PyAutoFit** is ready for adoption by model-fitting packages, and is currently used by [**PyAutoLens**](https://github.com/Jammy2211/PyAutoLens) for modeling strong gravitational lens galaxies.PyAutoFit